ECommerce TrendsFor 2021

 - Uplift the brand and make you relatable

-- Enable brands to meet customers where they likely to hang out
+- Enable brands to meet customers where they are likely to hang out

 - Drive qualified buyers down the sales funnel